 Campus Recreation and Wellness strongly recommends that all Club participants have a physical exam prior to participation, and annually thereafter, while a member of the Sport Club.
-It is the responsibility of the participant to evaluate his/her health and physical condition in relation to the physical demands that participation in the activity places on him/her.
+It is the responsibility of the participant to evaluate their health and physical condition in relation to the physical demands that participation in the activity places on them.